Is Fecal Incontinence a Sign of Cancer? A Medical Guide to Symptoms and Evaluation

 How Cancer Can Affect Bowel Control

-Other signs, such as blood in the stool, changes in stool shape, persistent constipation, unexplained weight loss, or a sensation of incomplete bowel evacuation, are more commonly observed.
+Other signs are more commonly observed first, such as blood in the stool, changes in stool shape, persistent constipation, unexplained weight loss, or a sensation of incomplete bowel evacuation.

 Cancer Treatments and Bowel Function